adetouun/HR-Workforce-Analytics-Dashboard/README.md

 - **Talent Uplift Opportunity**: 216 employees are rated Poor.
 Focusing development efforts here is key to boosting overall capability (Poor is the largest single group of performers).

-- *Dashboard Visual*: The Column Chart shows that 'Poor' is the largest single segment of performers
+- *Dashboard Visual*: The Column Chart shows that 'Poor' is the largest single segment of performers.

 ## 🎯 Strategic Recommendations